syntithenai/hermod/README.md

 The hermod services run in a single threaded asyncio loop to allow for scalability.

 Services can be distributed across hardware connected by a shared MQTT server.

+> **This project has recently been ported from nodejs to python.**
+> In particular on ARM, in my experience, stable packages for speech recognition were more difficult to achieve with nodejs than python.
+> Additionally [RASA](http://rasa.com) written in python is a core part of the suite so the portage unifies the development environment for the server side.
+> Access the historic nodejs version remains available via the [nodejs branch](https://github.com/syntithenai/hermod/tree/nodejs)

 ## Quickstart